andreaUNAM/cringecentral/knightskings/othersnippets.md

 "**I believe it is customary among humans to name their children after their ancestors as a sign of respect.**" Funny guy.

-"Yeah, I know, I've got the same name as my "father" who gave me the money for the New Inn and as my "grandfather" who fought in World War II," Hob made the corresponding airquotes right in Dream's face to make sure his point wasn't lost.
-And to be a bitch, "and I also share an uncanny resemblance with both of them, but _guess fucking what_?!"
+"Yeah, I know, I've got the same name as my "father" who gave me the money for the New Inn and as my "grandfather" who fought in World War II," Hob made the corresponding air quotes right in Dream's face to make sure his point wasn't lost.
+And to be a bitch.
+"And I also share an uncanny resemblance with both of them, but _guess fucking what_?!"

 Dream didn't even have the decency of being annoyed at his gesticulations. "**If she were immortal and the same woman we faced in 1789, I'd know.**"